Dazed and Confused (film): Development

+Director Richard Linklater's previous film, Slacker, caught the attention of Universal Pictures producer Jim Jacks, who saw the film at the 1991 Sundance Film Festival.
+Jacks and his colleague, Sean Daniel, had been searching for a first project for their production company, Alphaville Films, which would have an exclusive production and distribution deal with Universal.
+Hoping to get Universal to finance the film for $6 million, Jacks called Linklater and flew him to Los Angeles to discuss producing a studio film.
+Linklater agreed, and received a $25,000 check to write the script, which he used to pay off his debts from producing Slacker.

-When asked in an interview what he wanted to do after Slacker, director Richard Linklater said "I want to make this teenage rock'n'roll spree.
+For several years, Linklater had thought about and written notes about a film that would "capture the moment-to-moment reality of being a teenager".
+When asked in an interview about his next film, Linklater said "I want to make this teenage rock'n'roll spree.
 I knew I wanted the story to take place on one day in the spring of 1976, but at one point it was much more experimental.
 The whole movie took place in a car with the characters driving around listening to ZZ Top."
 Lee Daniel, the director of photography, described the concept: "It would have been two shots—one of a guy putting in an eight-track of ZZ Top's Fandango! and one of two guys driving around talking.
 The film would be the length of the actual album, and you'd hear each track in the background as a source."
-Eventually, Linklater decided to write a script "to represent different points of view", the first draft of which took a month to complete.
+Eventually, Linklater decided "to represent different points of view" in his script, the first draft of which took a month to complete.
 Universal Studios fast tracked production of Linklater's script, jumping ahead of 30 other films which were in development at that time.
+Linklater based much of the story off his own experiences growing up in Huntsville, Texas.
+The names and personalities of many characters were lifted from actual classmates and acquaintances of Linklater.

+Linklater sought to hire members of his Slacker crew for Dazed and Confused.
+Many of those who had worked on Slacker were wary of the project's ties to Hollywood, and had assumed Linklater's next feature would be another independent film.
+However, he succeeded in bringing on many members of his old crew, including Lee Daniel as director of photography.
+Linklater commented that "I think some of the pros involved saw us as these indie, Slacker amateurs, but we'd all earned it."
+He stated that bringing back his old crew members "brought our little Slacker punk spirit to everything we did on Dazed."
+To achieve a 1970s look, Linklater avoided using Steadicam.